Ebola virus

 Basis for recommendation

 Comment: rVSVΔG-ZEBOV-GP Ebola vaccine (Ervebo) is the first vaccine FDA-approved for this virus.
-Recommendations here are for adults with potential for occupational exposure in labs or biocontainment treatment centers in the US.
+The recommendations here are for adults at risk for occupational exposure in labs or biocontainment treatment centers in the US.

 Comment: The 2013-16 outbreak offered a setting for making real advancements in the diagnosis and management of EVD, along with updates on current immunization and experimental therapeutics.